RocketChat/docs-old/guides/user-guides/messaging/README.md

 To get the attention of a specific team member in a channel, type `@` followed by their username, for example, `@username`.
 The mentioned user sees a red badge on the channel or is notified via email or their mobile device if they're not online.

 You can also notify everyone in a channel by typing `@all`.
 Although notifying everyone in the channel is useful for announcements, not every message requires this.
-We recommend using `@all` sparingly
+We recommend using `@all` sparingly.

 ## Send attachments